 See our "Citing Help" tab for much more information about this topic.

 Have you ever heard the saying, "Give credit where credit is due?"
-When you properly cite a source in your paper or project, that's what you are really doing: giving credit.
+When you properly cite a source in your paper or project, that's what you're really doing: giving credit.

 It's important to give credit to the person who first thought of a good idea or said something worth quoting -- if you don't give credit, then it appears that you are claiming the credit for yourself.
 That's known as plagiarism.
 (See the "Plagiarism" tab, above.)